 THE FASTEST ROUTE TO FLUENCY

-For example, it wasn’t until 1953 that someone successfully climbed to the peak of Mount Everest.
-However, today over 800 people a year are able to reach the peak.
+For example, did you know that it wasn’t until 1953 that someone successfully climbed to the peak of Mount Everest.
+However, today over 800 people a year reach the top.
 How?
 With guides that help them each step of the way.

 SUPPORT OUR MISSION

 ASL Basics was created with the goal of offering free educational content to allow anyone the opportunity to learn sign language online.
 I am very grateful that so far we have been able to do just that.
-We have enabled tens of thousands of people from dozens of countries to learn sign language on their own terms.
+We have enabled tens of thousands of people from dozens of countries to learn sign language.

 According to the National Institute on Deafness (NIDCD) as many as 3 of every 1,000 children are born with hearing loss and more than 90% of deaf children are born to hearing parents.